noahehall/theBookOfNoah/0current/apitech.md

   - Transfer-Encoding: the form of encoding used to safely transfer the payload-body to the user
     - is a hop-by-hop header
     - applied to a message between two nodes, not to a resource itself

 ### response headers
   - provides context about the response/server providing the response
   - www-authenticate: defines the authentication method that should be used to gain access to a resource. always sent along with a 401 unauthorized response
   - proxy-authenticate: contains information on how to authenticate. see `www-authenticate`
+  - x-content-type-options: informs the client that `content-type` headers should not be changed and must be followed
+    - a way for servers to opt out of mime sniffing, e.g. when the mime type is deliberately configured
+    - requesting blocking due to nosniff for script and style
+    - enables CORB protection for html,txt,json and xml files

 ### request headers
   - provide context about the request (or the client) in order for the server to tailor its response